golang/website/_content/testing/coverage/index.md

 ### Reporting percent statements covered

-To report a "percent statements covered" metric for each instrumented package, use the command "`go tool covdata -i=<directory> percent`".
+To report a "percent statements covered" metric for each instrumented package, use the command "`go tool covdata percent -i=<directory>`".
 Using the example from the [running](#running) section above:

 ```